joaosoft/writers/README.md

 ## With support for
 * file (with queue processing)[1]
 * stdout (with queue processing)[1] [[here]](https://github.com/joaosoft/go-writer/tree/master/test/main.go)

+[1] this writer allows you to continue the processing and dispatch the logging

 ## Dependecy Management
 >### Dep